Carter Harrison III: Second term (1877–1879)

-While he was out-of-country due to the death of his wife, he was re-elected in 1876 to the 45th United States Congress.
+While he was out of the country due to the death of his wife, he was re-elected in 1876 to the 45th United States Congress.
 He won 50.89% of the vote against Republican opponent George R. Davis.

 Scandal occurred in his second term in congress when, as chairman of the Committee on Reform of the Civil Service, Harrison had pushed through the payment of benefits to four self-proclaimed Union Army veterans purporting disabilities from wartime injuries despite the fact that their claims had previously been rejected.
 None of these individuals had actually seen active service, and none of them had suffered serious injuries.

 in 1878, Harrison lost re-election to congress.
 He was defeated by Miles Kehoe for re-nomination at the district's Democratic nominating convention.

 First mayoralty (1879–1887)

 During his first mayoralty, Harrison was elected mayor of Chicago for four consecutive two-year terms (in 1879, 1881, 1883, and 1885).

 After he campaigned in 1879 with a pet eagle, he became affectionately nicknamed "the Eagle".

 He was sworn in for his first term on April 28, 1879.

 During his first mayoralty, he surpassed his predecessor Monroe Heath's title as the longest serving mayor Chicago had had up to that time.